Showing posts with label wartime. Show all posts

 Summary

-This text is an excerpt from a personal website, written by a man named David Nicholls.
+This text is an excerpt from a personal website, written by David Nicholls.
 He describes his childhood growing up in Lancing, England, during World War II, recounting memories of school life, air raids, and the presence of military personnel in his town.
 He also remembers daily life and common places in the area, including the

 local cinema, his paper route, and a nearby manor house.
 The excerpt reveals the impact of the war on his everyday experiences as a young boy.